rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/Key Terms 2.md

 	- This term appeared in the lecture about the global history of science.
 - **Why**
 	- The Translation Movement laid the intellectual foundations for later scientific advances during the European Renaissance by spreading knowledge of ideas, methods and technologies from other cultures, which European scientists like Copernicus later built upon.
-	- Additionally, the scientific revolution is another example of acquiring then synthesizing information in their own language.
-The existence of movable type from China made its way to Europe, which made reproducing knowledge vastly easier and more reliable.
-This comparison depicts science as a global project rather than a product of Europe and the West as presented in the Eurocentric view.
+	- The scientific revolution is a macrocosm of the translation movement; it is another example of acquiring then synthesizing information in other forms.
+For example, movable type from China made its way to Europe, which made reproducing knowledge vastly easier and more reliable.
+Multicultural developments inspired modern science.

 # Week 7 - Methodological developments